-The Company has contract assets from contracts with customers that are classified as "trade accounts receivable."
+The Company has contract assets from contracts with customers that are classified as "trade accounts receivable" in the Consolidated Balance Sheets.
+See Note 7 for more information about trade accounts receivable.

 The Company has contract assets from capitalized contract acquisition costs that are classified as "other current assets" and "other assets."
 These contract acquisition costs are recognized in proportion to the revenue recognized from the contract they are associated with.